Smoking ban: Legality of smoke-free regulations

 Businesses affected by smoke-free regulations have filed lawsuits claiming that these are unconstitutional or otherwise illegal.
 In the United States, some cite unequal protection under the law while others cite loss of business without compensation, as well as other types of challenges.
 Some localities where hospitality businesses filed lawsuits against the state or local government include Nevada, Montana, Iowa, Colorado, Kentucky, New York, South Carolina, and Hawaii, though none have succeeded.

 Smoke-free laws may move smoking elsewhere

 Restrictions upon smoking in offices and other enclosed public places often result in smokers going outside to smoke, frequently congregating outside doorways.
-This can result in non-smokers passing through these doorways getting exposed to more secondhand smoke rather than less.
 Many jurisdictions that have restricted smoking in enclosed public places have extended provisions to cover areas within a fixed distance of entrances to buildings.

 The former UK Secretary of State for Health John Reid claimed that restrictions upon smoking in public places may lead to more people smoking at home.
 However, both the House of Commons Health Committee and the Royal College of Physicians disagreed, with the former finding no evidence to support Reid's claim after studying Ireland, and the latter finding that smoke-free households increased from 22% to 37% between 1996 and 2003.